Quotes Icon

 Each family member can set up 2FA to prevent hackers from breaching their TeamPassword account, even if someone steals their TeamPassword credentials.

-TeamPassword uses Google Authenticator as a second authentication method, available on iOS and Android devices.
+TeamPassword lets you use an authenticator like Google Authenticator or Authy as a second authentication method, available on iOS and Android devices.

 Activity Monitoring and Email Notifications